Zahrun/Native2Proton/README.md

 Requires python3 and wget

-README: This script is not required anymore since Valve implemented this in steam.
-Please see https://github.com/ValveSoftware/steam-for-linux/issues/5638
+README: This script is not required anymore since Valve Implemented a solution directly in Steam.
+Please see https://github.com/ValveSoftware/steam-for-linux/issues/5638 and https://askubuntu.com/questions/1151873/how-to-run-supported-games-on-steam-with-proton

     In Steam settings in the category "Steam Play" check "Enable Steam Play for all other titles".